Distance-Based Fares (DBF) is a fare payment scheme currently used across public buses and MRT/LRT trains in Singapore.

 Point 1: 5 transfers within a single journey

 Commuters are entitled to 5 transfers within a single journey.
-This equates to a maximum of six bus rides, or five bus and one train ride.
+This equates to a maximum of six bus and/or train rides.
 Each transfer must be made within 45 minutes, e.g. if one taps out of a bus/train at 12:00 pm, one must tap in again by 12:44 pm to qualify as a transfer.

 The last tap-in of the journey must be less than 2 hours after the first tap-in.
 For example, if one begins his/her journey at 12:00 pm and follows all transfer guidelines, the last tap-in must be before 1:59 pm to qualify as a transfer.
 Any amount of time can be taken to complete the last leg of the journey.